brkn404/LUMAscape/Comprehensive-Guide.md

 Comprehensive Guide to Protecting Your Privacy: Step-by-Step Implementation

-In a world where digital surveillance is increasingly pervasive, taking concrete steps to protect your privacy is more important than ever.
+Digital surveillance is increasingly pervasive, taking concrete steps to protect your privacy is more important than ever.
 This guide outlines specific, actionable steps you can take to safeguard your personal information, covering everything from using prepaid SIM cards to leveraging secure email practices.
 By following these steps, you can significantly enhance your privacy and minimize your exposure to data collection and cyber threats.
 Step 1: Use a Prepaid SIM Card Paid with Cash

 Objective: Prevent your phone number from being linked to your personal identity.